 - Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.

-The Chairman believes the Board has performed effectively during the year.
+The Chairman evaluates the performance of the Board and its committees on an ongoing basis and has concluded that the Board and its committees have performed effectively during the year.
 Key strategic issues and risks are discussed in an open and forthright issue, with decisions being made based on the factual data available.
 Each member of the Board provides input in their area of expertise and provides insightful contributions into the general business of the Company.

 - Promote a corporate culture that is based on ethical values and behaviours.